Refrigerant: Main numbering system

-As an example of the propene series, R-1234yf has one carbon-carbon double bond (X_{1} = 1) with three carbon atoms (X_{2}+1=3, thus a propene structure), two hydrogen atoms (X_{3}-1=2), and four fluorine atoms (X_{4} = 4), with fluorine on central bond (y) and a methylene group (f), which consists of a carbon atom double-bonded to another carbon and two of the hydrogen atoms.
-These details define 2,3,3,3-tetrafluoropropene, with the comma-separated numbers indicating which carbon atom attaches each fluorine atom.
+As an example of the propene series, R-1234yf has one carbon-carbon double bond (X_{1} = 1) with three carbon atoms (X_{2} + 1 = 3, thus a propene structure), two hydrogen atoms (X_{3} − 1 = 2), and four fluorine atoms (X_{4} = 4), with fluorine on the central carbon (y) and a methylene group (f), which consists of a carbon atom double-bonded to another carbon and two of the hydrogen atoms.
+These details define 2,3,3,3-tetrafluoropropene, with the comma-separated numbers indicating which carbon atom each fluorine atom.

 Series outside the main system

 The R- number is assigned under different rules for blended refrigerants, some hydrocarbons, and inorganic refrigerants.